jacruzca/bloomtech-ai-course-homeworks/week2-rag-tech-writer-assistant/README.md

 ---

 This updated README reflects the recent changes to the documentation, ensuring that users have the correct information regarding environment variables and installation procedures.
+Additionally, the documentation now includes a more comprehensive overview of the project and its functionalities to better assist users.